 The Gridwalk parade is where all the cars are lined up for me to see, before the race.
 It is one of my highlights of the 24hours race for me.

 Panoramic 24 Lounge – Endurance Race For Food and Drinking Experience

-Located on the 4th floor of the ACO building in front of the start and finish line, with view of the pits, the Panoramic 24 Hospitality Lounge provides an all inclusive VIP experience for an entire week of events.
+Located on the 4th floor of the ACO building in front of the start and finish line, with a view of the pits, the Panoramic 24 Hospitality Lounge provides an all-inclusive VIP experience for an entire week of events.
 There is a buffet gourmet food served throughout the 24hours and the food was excellent.
 I opted to stay the whole 24 hours and rested during the night which was more than comfortable on a leather lounge.